“As an Amazon Associate, I earn from qualifying purchases. Without Any Extra Cost to You!”

 To handle this, while the radio is playing, inspect the wire physically between the tuner and the Sirius satellite antenna.

 Remember also to check the wiring between the stereo and the tuner.
-Inspect for the ‘check tuner message’ and ensure a secure tuner connection plugged in the head unit.
+Inspect for the ‘check tuner message’ and ensure a secure tuner connection is plugged in the head unit.

 Frequently asked questions